pavelmc/Si5351mcu/README.md

 **Fast frequency changes:**

-This was a side effect of the last trick to minimize the click noise, see the "Click noise free" section below for details.
+This was a side effect of the last trick to minimize the click noise, see the "Click noise free" section below for details; also with the I2C busrt write contribution from @birdwes even the I2C writes takes a lot less time (implemented since version 0.7.0)

-Summary: other routines write all registers for every frequency change, I write half of them most of the time, speeding up the process.
+Summary: other routines write all registers for every frequency change, one byte at a time; I write half of them most of the time and in a bust mode speeding up the process a lot.

 **Two of three**